fvarrui/AI2MergerTool/README.md

-# AI2 Project Merger Tool Wrapper
+# AI2 Project Merger Tool installer

 Wrapper for **AI2 Project Merger Tool**, which combine two App Inventor projects into one.
 This project facilitates the distribution and installation of this application.